 There are hundreds of varieties of figs, but only a few can commonly be found at the supermarket.
 Look for Black Mission figs, which are deep purple with pink flesh, or Brown Turkey figs, which have maple-brown skin and purple-pink flesh.
 Other varieties to look for are Sierra, Calimyrna, King, and Kadota figs.

 This fresh fig salad is made up of fresh and peppery arugula, quinoa, pumpkin seeds, and a tangy balsamic vinegar dressing.
-It’s great to have alongside a picnic or barbecue, and makes a pretty presentation at dinner parties.
-And it’s most definitely a delicious way to savor sweet summer.
+If you close your eyes for just a moment, as you chew on one bite of this salad, you just might think you're in Italy!
+It’s great to have alongside a picnic or barbecue, and makes a pretty presentation at dinner parties – especially if you choose a simple yet elegant serving platter.

 - 2 tablespoons Dijon mustard